Undergraduate applications

 • an equivalent overseas qualification.

-Applicants may also be required to complete a selection task as part of the course entry requirements.
-Details of the selection task requirements are specified on the individual program (course) pages.
+Details of the selection task requirements are specified on the individual course pages.

 Prepare your documentation to support your application

-Depending on the program you are applying for, you may need to provide supporting documents and information such as:
+Depending on the degree you are applying for, you may need to provide supporting documents and information such as:

 • Employment history